 The uBhejane Xtreme is a self-funded ride that does not have an entry but does require participants to cover their own expenses as well as raise a minimum of R5000 to be donated to rhino conservation in the province.

-Over R170 000 was raised in 2015 and over R250 000 in total in 2014 and 2015 as well as R254 000 in 2016.
+Almost R500 000 was raised in 2017!
+Over R170 000 was raised in 2015 and over R250 000 in total in the first two years as well as R254 000 in 2016.
 All funds raised donated to the event’s official beneficiary, Project Rhino KZN to be used for their various rhino protection programmes such as maintaining the aerial support of the Zululand Anti-Poaching Wing (ZAP-Wing) to 26 game reserves in northern KZN, providing urgently needed anti-poaching training and other resources to field rangers and game reserves, and community-based education and awareness initiatives targeting primarily youth.

 Support vehicles, courtesy of Land Rover, will be on hand to provide assistance to riders throughout both the Long and Short Horn events however in order to ensure the group makes camp by daylight – and limit the risk of being eaten by a wild animal – stops are limited.